 Patricia Dobratz is the clinical coordinator and a clinical supervisor at the Arizona Marriage and Family Therapy Clinic, where affordable services are made available to individuals, couples, and families.
 She is an Instructor at Arizona State University and faculty member of the Marriage and Family Therapy Program.
 Patricia has a diverse background in psychology, education, law, and marriage and family therapy.
 She is trained in the premarital inventory, FOCCUS.
 Patricia has presented on various topics such as domestic violence, stress management, strengthening relations, and grief and loss in the LGBTQ community.
 She has served as the Ombudsman for the Arizona Association of Marriage and Family Therapy, as well as the contributor coordinator for the Spring Conference Committee.
 Patricia has also been appointed by the Governor to serve on the Board of Behavioral Health Examiners Marriage and Family Therapy Credentialing Committee.

 The Arizona Marriage and Family Therapy Clinic is operated by Master-and PhD-Level therapists.
-Associate and Intern therapists at the Clinic are supervised by licensed Marriage and Family therapists who are trained as Clinical Supervisors by the state of Arizona.
+We are a team comprised of Clinical Supervisors, Associate and Intern Therapists providing therapy services at 3 locations.
+Associate and Intern therapists at the Clinic are supervised by Licensed Marriage and Family therapists.